 - Users have access to more than one of the Secondary Pages

 Then in the Pages Navigation, the Secondary Pages will be displayed in the following order for the aforementioned users:

 - Pages starting with special characters

 For more information about My Stream, you can see this article.

 Example use case: New hire onboarding Page

 Utilizing Secondary Pages is a great way to enhance the onboarding process for new hires.
-These Pages serve as a convenient repository for all the essential onboarding materials and information, ensuring easy accessibility through the Pages Navigation, conveniently located just below the primary page.
+These Pages serve as a repository for all the essential onboarding materials and information, ensuring easy accessibility through the Pages Navigation located just below the Primary Page.

 By incorporating Secondary Pages into your onboarding process, you can significantly improve the experience for new hires.
 It simplifies their journey, making it easier for them to familiarize themselves with the company and its procedures.